stamat/poops/README.md

 Server options:

 - `port` - the port on which the server will run
-- `base` - the base path of the server, where your HTML files are located
+- `base` - the base path of the server, where your HTML files are located.
+Defaults to the markup `out` directory, so most configs can leave it out

 If you don't want to run a local server, just remove the `serve` property from the config.